mcdemarco/prepub/README.md

 # PrePub

 PrePub is a Twine 1 and 2 proofing format for converting simple Twine stories to a flat (Pandoc extended) Markdown file, useful for conversion to EPUB, PDF, or other formats via Pandoc.
-You will need to install [Pandoc](https://pandoc.org/), preferably version 2.8.0.1 or later, for the EPUB step.
+You will need to install [Pandoc](https://pandoc.org/), preferably version 3.0 or later, for the final conversion step.

 The PrePub web page is [here](http://mcdemarco.net/tools/scree/prepub/).
 You can get a demo EPUB [here](http://mcdemarco.net/tools/scree/test-prepub.epub).